You can get a free library card if:

 To sign up:

-- Get a temporary membership right away by joining online.
-(You get your permanent card when you visit the library within 30 days of signing up online.)
+- Get a temporary access code right away by joining online.
+(You get your library card when you visit the library within 30 days of signing up online.)

 - Or you can join the library by visiting your closest library in person and completing a library card application.